JaisonEsteban/Network-Attached-Storage-NAS-Server/docs/configuration.md

       directory mask = 0777

+   Save and exit (Ctrl+O, Enter, Ctrl+X).

 1.3 Set Samba User Password

       sudo smbpasswd -a pi

 Replace [ pi ] with your username.

+Follow the prompts to enter and confirm the password.

 1.4 Restart Samba Service